 In addition to maintaining the academic requirement to study abroad, a student must also maintain the disciplinary requirement and not get into ANY disciplinary trouble after being accepted into the program.
 When a student gets into disciplinary trouble AFTER receiving his/her acceptance, this strongly indicates to the Office of International Programs the student is not taking the opportunity he/she has been given to study abroad seriously, and it could also be an indicator of potential behavioral problems while abroad.
 If a student receives any disciplinary sanctions after being accepted into the FU-BEST program, he/she can be removed from the program and the student will be financially responsible for any payments made on his/her behalf.
 The student will be billed for these items.

 - Students can study for the fall or spring semester and typically take a total of 5 courses for the semester.

-- The calendar runs from September – December and January – April.
+- The Spring calendar runs January – April.